chrisammon3000/aws-permits-pipeline/README.md

    aws --region us-east-1 cloudformation deploy \
    --template-file cfn/rds.yml \
    --capabilities CAPABILITY_NAMED_IAM \
-   --stack-name aws-permits-pipeline-1
+   --stack-name aws-permits-pipeline
    ```
    ```
    # RDS with VPC
    aws --region us-east-1 cloudformation deploy \
    --template-file cfn/rds-vpc.yml \
    --capabilities CAPABILITY_NAMED_IAM \
-   --stack-name aws-permits-pipeline-vpc-1
+   --stack-name aws-permits-pipeline-vpc
    ```
-   If deploying without the VPC you will need to update the default VPC's security group to allow connections on port 5432.
+   If deploying RDS only without the VPC you will need to update the default VPC's security group to allow connections on port 5432.
 This can be done through the AWS RDS console.

-   *Note*: The `serverless.yml` file contains a custom variable `cfn_stack` which references the CloudFormation `--stack-name` parameter and uses the format `[stack name]-[version]`, for example `aws-permits-pipeline-1`.
-The version value should match in the `rds.yml`/`rds-vpc.yml` and `serverless.yml` files.
+Deploying RDS with VPC can take a while since it provisions two instances instead of just one.

 2. Deploy Lambda functions with Serverless framework:
    ```